atropos-tech/material-multi-picker/README.md

 ```

 ## Props
+Note that this component can only be used as a [Controlled Component](https://reactjs.org/docs/forms.html).

 | Prop name | Type | Required? | Description |
 | --------- | ---- | --------- | ----------- |